tlenaert/ctpToMstoch/README.md

 ```
 make
 ```
+which should produce an executable `ctpstoch`.

 # Running guide
 Once compiled, an executable `ctpstoch` is produced.
-When executed this will prodice for a ICG with L=4 the results for Beta=0.3 and epsilon = 0.18.
+When executed this will produce for an ICG with L=4 the results for `&beta=0.3` and `&epsilon = 0.18`.